GNS-Science/nzshm-opensha/doc/NZSHM22-subduction-rupture-generation.md

 For `NSHM22`, we enforced aspect ratios to be between 2 and 5, meaning the rectangle had to be at least twice as wide as tall and at most five times as wide as tall.

-Additionally, if a rectangle selection begins in the top row and reaches down to a certain threshold, the maximum aspect ratio is no longer enforced.
-This is so that ruptures can grow horizontally even if they have already reached the bottom of the fault and cannot grow further in that direction.
+Additionally, if a rectangle selection includes row 0 (the topmost edge) and has at least `threshold` rows, then the maximum aspect ratio is no longer enforced.
+This is so that ruptures can grow horizontally even if they have already reached the bottom of the fault and cannot grow much further in that direction.

 For `NZSHM22` the threshold was 8 rows deep.

 ### Connectedness

 We also want to ensure that ruptures don't have gaps in them.
-For example, even with the minFill and aspect ratio constraints, a rupture like this would still be possible on the Puysegur fault, leaving two sections marooned in the top right corner:
+For example, even with the minFill and aspect ratio constraints, a rupture like this would still be possible on the Puysegur fault, leaving two sections marooned in the top right corner of the rectangle selection:

 ![Puysegur gap](img/PuysegurGap.png)